End of Watch: 12/18/1984

 Trott was convicted of murdering Officer Davis and sentenced to 27 years.
 He was later committed to a mental health institution.
 In 2011, however, he was released due to budget problems.

-Officer Davis had served with the Seattle Police Department for five years.
-He was survived by his wife and three sons.
+Officer Davis served with the Seattle Police Department for five years.
+He is survived by his wife and three sons.